Regional overview

 - Headtorch.
 On a day-hike timetable this route is very likely to finish in the dark.

 - 3 L water capacity.
-Canyon Creek runs alongside most of the route, so water is plentiful, but treat everything.
+Canyon Creek runs alongside most of the route, but treat everything.

 - Sun protection for the open slabs above the meadows.

-- Map and GPS — the cairned section above the meadows is easy to lose in poor visibility.
+- Map and offline navigation — the cairned section above the meadows can be confusing in poor light.

-- A bear canister if any food is being stored; bears here are bold and food-conditioned.
+- Bear canister if any food is being stored; bears here are bold and food-conditioned.

 Hazards and notes